Kids Classes & More

 Summer Camp: July 6–Aug.
 16, 2026 (with registration opening on Jan.
 10, 2026)

-*Sign up for our mailing list at the bottom of this page for advance notice and early access registration for all semesters and camps.
 Please remember that no makeups or refunds can be made for classes your child is unable to attend.

 Our Semester Classes